kermit666/silmarilli/README.md

 yo silmarilli awesome_thingy
 ```

+If you want to skip generating the Angular code, pass the `--skip-angular` flag.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's